 - Anakoluth: Set demolition.
 You leave your argument in the balance.
 Stimulates the imagination of your conversation partner.

 Comparisons, analogies and metaphors are helpful in understanding.
 They are structures for understanding and linking things on the basis of what exists.

-An example: The new is something similar to the known / the new corresponds to the acquaintance like this: ...
+An example: The new is similar to the known / the new corresponds to the known like this: ...